leo-editor/leo-editor/branches.md

 This is a shared file, common to all branches.

 Devs, please add/delete a branch description here when creating/deleting a branch.
+Commit the change to the devel branch.

 # Overview of branches